-Special Education Instructor- Excel Center Shadeland
+Special Education Teacher- Excel Center Shadeland The Excel Center

 Do you enjoy being part of a supportive and mission-based community focused on enhancing generational impact?
 At the Shadeland Goodwill Excel Center, school days are 8:30 AM to 4:30 PM.
 Mondays through Thursdays are instructional and Fridays are flexible/preparatory days each week.